cert-manager/cert-manager/docs/reference/issuers/acme/dns01.rst

       "allowfrom":[]
     }

+  It is strongly recommended to restrict the update endpoint to the IP range of your pods.
+  This is done at registration time as follows:

+  ``curl -X POST http://auth.example.com/register -H "Content-Type: application/json" --data '{"allowfrom": ["10.244.0.0/16"]}'``

+  Make sure to update the ``allowfrom`` field to match your cluster configuration.
+The JSON will now look like

+  .. code-block :: json

+    {
+      "username":"eabcdb41-d89f-4580-826f-3e62e9755ef2",
+      "password":"pbAXVjlIOE01xbut7YnAbkhMQIkcwoHO0ek2j4Q0",
+      "fulldomain":"d420c923-bbd7-4056-ab64-c3ca54c9b3cf.auth.example.com",
+      "subdomain":"d420c923-bbd7-4056-ab64-c3ca54c9b3cf",
+      "allowfrom":["10.244.0.0/16"]
+    }

-  Save this JSON to a file with the key as your domain:
+2. Save this JSON to a file with the key as your domain.
+You can specify multiple domains with the same credentials if you like.
+In our example, the returned credentials can be used to verify ownership of "example.com" and and "example.org".

   .. code-block :: json